-Enterprise Zone Tax Credit — Encourages growth in downtown Silver Spring, Long Branch & Takoma Park, and Wheaton.
+Enterprise Zone Tax Credit — Encourages growth in Long Branch & Takoma Park, and Wheaton and Gaithersburg.

 Our County Department of Finance is here to assist you in the tax credit application process and to ensure that you get the biggest dividend for your business.
 Take a look at the program descriptions below to determine which of these programs is right for you.
 This brochure should answer many of your questions and help you initiate a request.
 If you have further questions, please direct them to: